Welcome to the Southeast Louisiana Refuges Complex

 The federal Junior Duck Stamp Program encourages “conservation through the arts.”
 Entries must depict a species of North American waterfowl in its natural habitat.
 Winners are selected on the accuracy of anatomy, color and habitat as well as picture composition.

 Each Junior Duck Stamp participant is also encouraged to write a conservation statement.
 One winner in each age group is selected in the conservation statement contest.
-This years Junior Duck Stamp contest will be managed out of Tensas River NWR.

 © Tom Carlisle